S-Marais/OpenGLBaseProject/README.md

 ```bash
 git clone --recursive https://github.com/S-Marais/OpenGLBaseProject.git OpenGLBaseProject
 ```
-This will download this project as well as
+This will download this project as well as its dependencies and especially the ones for glew. (this will take some time).

+Once this is done